ssvassiliev/fibertrace/README.md

 Run “tensors” program interactively (without input from configuration files) and type “help” at the prompt.

 ## Output of the “streamline” program:

-1. Streamlines color-coded by anisotropy: streamline_A.mol2
+Streamlines are saved in mol2 file format as atoms with atom name CA and residue name STR.
+Each streamline is represented as one residue i.e. same residue ID is assigned to all atoms of a streamline.
+Additional information is saved in the charge column of mol2 files (the last column).
+The streamline program saves calculation results in 3 mol2 files:

-2. Streamlines color-coded by diffusion: streamline_D.mol2
+1. Fractional anisotropy is saved in the streamline_A.mol2
-3. Streamlines color-coded by direction: streamline_XYZ.mol2
+2. The largest eigenvalue of the diffusion tensor ( &#955;<sub>1</sub> ) is saved in the streamline_D.mol2.
+It shows diffusivity (the rate of diffusion) in the direction tangent to streamlines.

-The color code is saved in the charge section of mol2 files.
-To visualize streamlines colored by direction use shell script “load\_streamlines\_mol2.sh” (requires VMD).
+3. Direction of the streamlines is saved in streamline_XYZ.mol2.
+Unit vector tangent to a streamline at each point is encoded into a floating point number (color code).
+Streamlines colored by direction can be visualized in VMD using shell script “load\_streamlines\_mol2.sh”.

 ## References: